mlanza/ai-literacy/301/01-reifying-process.md

 It’s not just complexity for complexity’s sake — it’s exposure.
 By stretching the process out, by making every phase explicit, we’re forcing the structure into view.
 And suddenly, you can see how many moving parts there are.
 How each step leaves something behind.
 How earlier outputs feed later decisions.
 How this isn’t a task.
 It’s a *system in waiting*.

-The sheer scale is meant to feel a little overwhelming.
+The sheer scale is meant to overwhelm.
 Because that’s what most systems look like when you fully expose them.

 And the truth is, we don’t normally do this.
 Not at this level.
 Not outside of formal organizations.
 Not without tooling.